Ron-Ash/ClickHouseCourse/README.md

 ![alt text](image-6.png)
 Once ClickHouse knows the _granule(s)_ (called a **_stripe of granules_**) that need to be serached, each _stripe of granules_ is sent to a thread for processing (_stripes_ are processed concurrently, with faster threads stealing tasks from slower threads).

-ClickHouse then merges these created folders (partly why its called a _MergeTree_) over time; deleting the unused, redundant _parts_ in favour of the coalesced _merged part_.
+ClickHouse then merges these created folders (partly why its called a _MergeTree_) over time; deleting the unused, redundant _parts_ in favour of the coalesced _merged part_ (can initilize an unscheduled _merge_ using `OPTIMIZE TABLE my_table FINAL;` though it is not recommended).
 This process it then continued on the _merged part_ folders, creating a cascading tree of merges (Note that this will not end in a single folder as there is a size limit enforced).
 ![alt text](image-2.png)
 ![alt text](image-3.png)
 ![alt text](image-4.png)